ngs-doo/dal-benchmark/README.md

 This is reference benchmark for Revenj framework data layer.

-Variety of models are tested, from small simple objects, to very complex large objects.
+Varieties of models are tested, from small simple objects, to very complex large objects.

+Don't consider this a database benchmark, since there is no network roundtrip and only single client thread is used to talk with the database.

 ###Models